iocx-dev/.github/profile/README.md

 - integrations
 - bug reports and feature ideas

-If you’re building something on top of `iocx` or `yarx`, we’d love to see it.
+If you’re building something on top of `iocx` we’d love to see it.

 # 📚 Documentation